MEEDOO99/MEEDOO/Home.md

-Welcome to the English wiki.
-This wiki will contain any important info pertaining to the Discord learning group.

-Link to English server: https://discord.gg/RtuAAmv
+Wiki for the Discord group.

+### Rules
+Copies of the rules in different languages.

+English (check #rules channel on the server)

+Español

+Português